AAAPC Annual Research Conference Most Distinguished Paper Award

 From 2014 until 2018 the AAAPC sponsored a prize for Best Paper delivered by a First Time Presenter at the Primary Health Care Research Conference, hosted by the Primary Health Care Research and Information Service.
 If you were presenting a 15 minute paper for the first time at a Primary Health Care Research Conference you were eligible to be judged by the AAAPC research prize committee.

 In 2020 the award was re-introduced at the AAAPC Annual Research Conference.
-Eligible First Time Presenters were judged by the ARC Prize Committee.
+In 2021 eligible First Time Presenters were judged by the ARC Prize Committee.

 Best Poster Prize